 Photo courtesy of Verbs & Vision Media

-The Sor Juana Festival gives tribute to the artistry of Mexican women on both sides of the border who are walking in the footsteps of Sor Juana’s legacy.
-Pilsen author and activist Virginia Martinez will give a free reading of her children’s book, Adventures With Abuela, on April 8, 20023 at 1 pm.
+The Sor Juana Festival gives tribute to the artistry of Mexican women on both sides of the border who are walking in the footsteps of Sor Juana’s artistry.
+Consider attending some of these upcoming events.

 Sor Juana Festival